Date of Degree

 Copyright 2010 Christopher Anthony Vakulskas

 Vakulskas, Christopher Anthony.
-"Mechanism of transcriptional activation by Pseudomonas aeruginosa ExsA." dissertation, University of Iowa, 2010.
+"Mechanism of transcriptional activation by Pseudomonas aeruginosa ExsA."
+PhD diss., University of Iowa, 2010.